Searching for the best things to do in Bukittinggi, Sumatra?

-Without a doubt, it is one of the greatest places in Indonesia to experience the ebb and flow of everyday life in an Indonesian city.
+Without a doubt, it is one of the best places in Sumatra to experience the ebb and flow of everyday life.

-Bukittinggi is not a big city in the traditional sense, with skyscrapers and motorways.
-It is surrounded by paddy fields and bordered on the western side by the 15-kilometre-long Sianok Canyon.
+Bukittinggi is not a big city in the traditional sense.
+It doesn’t have skyscrapers; it is surrounded by rice paddies and bordered on the western side by the 15-kilometre-long Sianok Canyon.

-There are distant views of two volcanoes, Mount Merapi and Mount Singgalang.
+There are also views of two distant volcanoes, Mount Merapi and Mount Singgalang.

-This is mainly due to the impressive greenery of the Sianok Canyon and an underground cave network built by the Japanese in Bukittinggi during World War II.
+Its most famous attraction, however, is an underground cave network built by the Japanese in World War II.

 Where is Bukittinggi?

-Bukittinggi is also located between the Harau Valley and Maninjau Lake, two other incredible destinations in west Sumatra.
+Bukittinggi is also located between the Harau Valley and Maninjau Lake, two incredible destinations that I visited in west Sumatra.

-Not only does Bukittinggi offer a window into the culture of life in a busy west Sumatra city, but it also has an extensive network of World War II caves, colonial ruins, and a huge, green canyon suitable for hiking.
+Not only does Bukittinggi offer a window into life in a busy city (and a city without much tourism), but it also has World War II caves, colonial ruins and a huge, green canyon suitable for hiking.

-Bukittinggi is also a great base for day trips to Maninjau Lake, Harau Valley, volcanoes, Minangkabau museums, rice terraces, and a silversmith village.
+Bukittinggi is also a great base for day trips to Maninjau Lake, Harau Valley, Minangkabau museums, rice terraces and a silversmith village.

 Bukittinggi is worth visiting for:

-- Hiking the Sianok Valley and the Great Wall of Koto Gadang.
+- Hiking at Sianok Valley and the Great Wall of Koto Gadang

 A Short History of Bukittinggi

-Before arriving anywhere, I always like to have at least a basic idea of the history of the destination.
-Bukittinggi’s history is particularly interesting.
+Before arriving anywhere, I always like to have at least a basic idea of its history.
+Bukittinggi is particularly interesting.

 During World War II, the Japanese invaded Sumatra and captured the city.
 They made it their headquarters between 1943 and 1945, until they surrendered.

-Some remnants of Bukittinggi’s history remain.
-You can visit the Dutch’s Fort de Kock tower and enter the Japanese cave network.
-It’s also possible to learn about the traditional Indonesian Minangkabau culture by visiting various museums within driving distance of the city.
+It’s also possible to learn about the traditional Indonesian Minangkabau culture by visiting museums within driving distance of the city.

 Bukittinggi has good bus connections to the rest of Sumatra.

-There are overnight buses between Bukittinggi and destinations such as Lake Toba and Medan in north Sumatra or Dumai in east Sumatra (for the ferry to Malaysia).
+There are overnight buses to north Sumatra (Parapat at Lake Toba and Medan) or to Dumai in east Sumatra (for the ferry to Malacca in Malaysia).

 The ALS bus company has three bus grades:

-Below is the cost of some of the ALS overnight buses between Bukittinggi and popular destinations in Sumatra and Indonesia:
+Below is the cost of some of the ALS night buses from Bukittinggi.

 Where to Stay in Bukittinggi